3sigmalab/SiTMFC/README.md

 ## Acknowledgement

 The subject-specific SC-informed FC transformation in `apply_sc_prior.m` was developed for the accompanying SiTMFC study [1].
-The GenLouvain source code and optimization algorithm were not written or modified by the authors of this repository.
-GenLouvain is an external dependency developed by Jeub, Bazzi, Jutla, and Mucha [3] and is distributed separately under its own license.

-The temporal multilayer modularity formulation follows Mucha et al. [4], and the graph spectral filtering background follows established graph-signal-processing methodology [5].
-The accompanying study uses the open SUDMEX-CONN dataset [6].

 ## References